zencd/groovy2kotlin/README.md

 because I've not found any existing tools (and it's easy to write one by myself).
 The current implementation is simple: it uses Groovy's internal libs to parse source text into a well designed AST, then the tree is traversed and translated to Kotlin.
-It's planned to add type inference to AST to allow more sophisticated transformations.
+Type inference is WIP to allow more sophisticated translation.

-Feel free to submit a bug, ticket, etc.
+Feel free to submit a bug, ticket and do all the github things.

 | Covered  | Covered
 |----------|-------------